jorgebastida/gordon/README.md

 Does gordon use gordon to deploy gordon?
 -----------------------------------------
 Yes, we eat our own dog food; We use gordon to create gordon.
-The idea is that, (unlike many other projects), we don't think streaming API commands to AWS is a nice solution, so instead, we fill the gaps with custom CloudFormation resources.
+The idea is that, (unlike many other projects) we don't think streaming API commands to AWS is a nice solution, so instead, we fill the gaps with custom CloudFormation resources.

 Those Custom CloudFormation resources are implemented using Lambdas (deployed by gordon)... crazy uh?!